Verdify Book a Fit Call

 High-fit workflows include SOP support, CAPA and deviation intake, complaint triage, evidence pack assembly, literature monitoring, and regulatory document routing.

-Boundary example: AI may draft summaries, assemble source evidence, and suggest classification.
+Control example: AI may draft summaries, assemble source evidence, and suggest classification.
 AI may not sign records, approve quality decisions, or replace required review.

 Decision context